x4740N/Japanese-Learning-Resources/README.md

 ## Pitch Accent

-* Dogen's phonetic's course which is found on his patreon
-<sup>this is a paid resource and is not free but id absolutly recomend it if you can afford it, I'd also recomend you download all the videos if you can<sup>
+* Dogen's phonetic's course which is found on his patreon this is a paid resource and is not free but id absolutly recomend it if you can afford it, I'd also recomend you download all the videos if you can